It’s important to work on the business not just in it – but how?

 I recall a meeting being called at a senior level, whose sole agenda item was to discuss the agenda for the next meeting.
 That was it!
 Bonkers and a futile exercise.
 But everybody felt busy.

 In sales, if somebody states they had a good meeting, typically it means they didn’t sell anything.
 It can be an excuse.

 Meetings on their own are never a good thing.
 They waste precious time and resource.

 However, a well-structured meeting to a clearly defined purpose is a different thing altogether!
 We want as many of these as we can manage!
 Harvard Business Review

 Come along to a Business Growth Club meeting where we always have a packed agenda.
 One with the sole aim of helping us grow with business advice and business top tips.
 Forthcoming dates: BGC Events

 So how do you find time to dedicate to improving your business?
 The only way is to plan this time and put it in your diary.
 Not this would be ‘nice’ to do if I finish my to-do list.
 Nor only if I feel like it tomorrow.

-It’s a fact that what you do determines how you feel.
-Not the other way round.
-Work on your business and feel great.
+It’s a fact that what you do determines how you feel Not the other way round.

-We must focus on improving business by attracting the right type of enquiries.
-Work on converting more of them to become paying customers at better prices and margins.
-Look after your existing customers.
+On the important stuff by improving business by attracting the right type of enquiries.
+Working on converting more of them to become paying customers at better prices and margins.
+Looking after your existing customers.